dpnbb/GroupHomepage.github.io/content/authors/尚宇鹏/_index.md

 ---
 # Display name
-title: Alice Wu 吳恩達
+title: Yupeng Shang

 # Full name (for SEO)
-first_name: Alice
+first_name: Yupeng
-last_name: Wu
+last_name: Shang

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - Yupeng Shang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: Master Student

 # Organizations/Affiliations
 organizations: